Learning about the terms and definitions helps to get an overall picture of the Kanta Services.

 The terms and definitions are not in alphabetical order.

-The Archivist’s Interface is an online user interface, providing a view to the controller's data in the Patient Data Repository and the Client Data Archive for Social Welfare Services.
+The Archivist’s Interface is an online user interface, providing a view to the controller's data in the Patient Data Repository and the Client Data Repository for Social Welfare Services.
 As a rule, archivists have a right to process the data in the registers of their own organisation.

 The Archivist’s Interface is available in the client test service, and logging in requires a test healthcare professional card.